idank/holykeebs-docs/firmware/index.md

 ## Features

 ::: info
-The Keyball and Killer Whale firmwares have their own dedicated implementation that overlaps with the functionality described below.
+The Keyball and Killer Whale firmwares have their own dedicated implementation that overlaps with the functionality described below (precompiled firmware for these is also available in the [full list](https://github.com/holykeebs/qmk_compiled/releases/tag/latest)).
 Please refer to their respective documentation for more details.
 :::

 The default firmware facilitates pointing device usage by extending QMK with some useful and common functionality.
 This functionality is exposed via a collection of keycodes that can be bound to your liking.
 The `hk` keymap provides a batteries included mapping in a dedicated `POINTER` layer to make use of these keycodes.